chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-30-2024-as-bullet-points/index.md

 - **The Super Mario Bros.
 Movie**: I’m not a huge Mario fan but this was okay ("okay" video game adaptations are worth highlighting!), though the cast was a little too star-powered.
 (Chris Pratt?
 Ugh…)
 - **Bullet Train**: There were some parts I thought were weird but overall this was entertaining.
 - **Kiss Kiss Bang Bang**: Another rewatch, another Val Kilmer movie.
 The banter between Kilmer and Downey is great. "_Look up “idiot” in the dictionary, you know what you will find?_"
-- **Dune: Part Two**: Lovely design, great music, but besides riding a sandworm, I can't recall what happens.
+- **Dune: Part Two**: Lovely design, great music, but besides riding a sandworm, I can’t recall what happens.
 - **Godzilla Minus One**: This deserved every praise, I really enjoyed it.
 - **Poor Things**: This is a fever dream through and through.
 Well acted and not without its comedy bits.
 Emma Stone crushed it and Willem Dafoe is brilliant as always.
-- **Jumanji: Welcome to the Jungle**: Starring The Rock playing The Rock and Kevin Hart playing Kevin Hart, I liked that it didn't try to copy the original movie.
-Didn't finish watching the _Next Level_ sequel…
+- **Jumanji: Welcome to the Jungle**: Starring The Rock playing The Rock and Kevin Hart playing Kevin Hart, I liked that it didn’t try to copy the original movie.
+Didn’t finish watching the _Next Level_ sequel…
 - **Mission: Impossible - Dead Reckoning Part One**: Tom Cruise is a scientologist, and that is one fucked-up cult.
 As a perhaps pointless form of protest, I stream those movies on services where it’s included so I don’t give out extra money to him and his cult.
 This was very entertaining, but the motorcycle jump scene kind of seemed pointless despite all the buzz around it.
-- **Hit Man**: An overhyped Netflix movie, why not… The premise is fun but halfway through the tone shifts to not-fun and I didn't vibe with that.
+- **Hit Man**: An overhyped Netflix movie, why not… The premise is fun but halfway through the tone shifts to not-fun and I didn’t vibe with that.
 - **Doctor Strange in the Multiverse of Madness**: Honestly it could have been worse but I thought it was supposed to be kinda horror-ish and felt like yet another Marvel movie instead with a couple of darker tones.
 Also can we be done with all this multiverse stuff?
 - **Thor: Love and Thunder**: Another Marvel, I know… This movie has its moments, but sometimes you get these quips in the middle of serious scenes and it ruins it.
 Christian Bale did a fantastic job at being creepy though!
 - **Black Widow**: This is your typical spy-against-previous-agency action movie, with a triple-shot of that Marvel formula.
 Scarlett Johansson’s character deserved better than this to close Black Widow’s storyline, but it was okay otherwise.
 David Harbour is a lot of fun, and it’s even made me consider watching that _Thunderbolts_ spin-off (one day… maybe).